TheTechOddBug/lon-mirror/README.md

 Expected behavior:

 structured -> high Omega
 perturbed -> Omega drop
 random -> low stable structure / near-null structural consistency

-If this separation appears, the system is behaving as intended inside the demo perimeter.
+If this qualitative separation appears, the system is behaving as intended inside the demo perimeter.

 ---